sav-che/TL-2/Authors/Müller, Fritz (Johann Friedrich Theodor) {std. Fritz Müll.}.md

-> [!cite] BHL link: this entry starts at [page 626](https://www.biodiversitylibrary.org/item/104137#page/642/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 626](https://www.biodiversitylibrary.org/page/33355713) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Müller, Fritz \[Johann Friedrich Theodor\] (1822-1897), German zoologist and flower biologist; studied at Berlin and Greifswald; Dr. phil.
-Berlin 1844; studied medicine at Greifswald 1845-1848; to Brazil 1852 as farmer and physician in the primeval forest of Santa Catharina (Rio Garcia); from 1856-1857 high school teacher at Desterro; from 1867-1897 at Blumenau as private scientist and (1867-1891) "naturalista viajante" for the Brazilian government. (*Fritz Müll.*).
+Berlin 1844; studied medicine at Greifswald 1845-1848; to Brazil 1852 as farmer and physician in the primeval forest of Santa Catharina (Rio Garcia); from 1856-1857 high school teacher at Desterro; from 1867-1897 at Blumenau as private scientist and (1867-1891) "naturalista viajante" for the Brazilian government.
+**Abbreviated name**: *Fritz Müll.*

 #### Herbarium and types